w3c/wai-coga/gapanalysis.md

   **Primary audience:** Someone wanting to learning about technical barriers that are not yet addressed.

-  **Route:* Accessibility Fundamentals / Cognitive Disabilities / User Barriers
+  **Path:** Accessibility Fundamentals / Cognitive Disabilities / Gap Analysis

   **Outline:**